John Lockwood (classicist): The Lockwood Report

 In February 1965, as chairman of a government committee, he published what was known as "The Lockwood Report".
 The Government's terms of reference for this were: "To review the facilities for university...education in Northern Ireland...and to make recommendations".

 The committee's remit did not include making recommendations about any sites for any new institutions.
 However, the committee did make a recommendation for the location of a new university: Coleraine, a Protestant-dominated area in the east, and this was accepted by the Government.
 It also recommended the closure of Magee College in Derry.
-Magee College had a largely Catholic student body and was easily accessible to the Catholic population of Londonderry.
+Magee College had a largely Catholic student body and was easily accessible to the Catholic population of Derry.
 There was a strongly-held view in Derry, a predominantly Roman Catholic area with a much larger population, that the university should be established there and the sense of outrage was exacerbated by the fact that there had been no Roman Catholic member of the committee.
 The resulting protest was unprecedented: on 18 February the city of Derry virtually closed down and a motorised convoy of 1,500 vehicles drove the 90 miles to the seat of government at Stormont in Belfast to protest, but the institution was established in Coleraine as recommended in the report.